jlee0810/UCLA-CS-32-Summer-2022/README.md

 # UCLA-CS-32-Summer-2022

-This repository is to save my CS 31 Projects - Introductory CS @ UCLA
+This repository is to save my CS 32 Projects - Data Structure and Algorithm @ UCLA

 | Project | Grade         |
 | ------- |:-------------:|